 I’ve found that the more I spend time on this, the more it interests and fascinates me.
 I still can’t believe I was programming this stuff back in 1988 without any internet, and only using a few books, a MAXAM rom (containing a text editor and and assembler/disassembler), and lots of trial and error.

-- Disassembling my old code part 7 – Drawing rectangles (this part)
+- Disassembling my old code part 7 – Drawing rectangles <—- you are here

 - Disassembling my old code part 6 – Processing disc activities

-- Disassembling my old code part 5 – Get Shift key and set translate
+- Disassembling my old code part 5 – Shift key & set translate

 - Disassembling my old code part 3 – Text operations